feryaz/easyReservations/readme.txt

 If you encounter issues with the catalog/category pages after an update, flush the permalinks by going to WordPress > Settings > Permalinks and hitting “Save.”
 That should return things to normal.

 == Changelog ==

+= 6.0-alpha.21 - 2020-04-14 =
+* Added - Upcoming category in reservation table
+* Added - Check to prevent double bookings when adding a reservation as admin
+* Added - [billing_unit] field in reservation name to to get half hour/hour/day/month
+* Enhancement - Updated and improved stripe gateway
+* Enhancement - Updated and improved invoices
+* Fix - Some reservations in resources with availability per person did not get displayed in timeline
+* Fix - Earliest possible departure for resources with a frequency of less than a day
+* Fix - Calendar availability display
+* Fix - Checkout without address fields
+* Fix - Reservation price in checkout
+* Fix - Billing units field in forms
+* Fix - Adding reservations to WooCommerce cart
+* Fix - Prices in WooCommerce cart
+* Fix - Filter submit

+= 6.0-alpha.20 - 2020-03-25 =
+* Added - Apple Pay and Payment Request button with stripe
+* Added - Credit notes for refunds
+* Added - Option to not ask for address in checkout
+* Added - Check if new order mail got sent
+* Added - Dominican Republic and Guatemalan states
+* Enhancement - Updated and improved stripe gateway
+* Enhancement - Manually added reservations automatically recalculate at first update
+* Enhancement - Added date and time to status report
+* Tweak - Cleared up invoice settings
+* Tweak - Updated scripts to jQuery 3.0
+* Tweak - Save date of last order of customer
+* Tweak - Check selected country
+* Tweak - GB is not part of the EU VAT zone anymore
+* Tweak - Ensure statuses are correctly reassigned when restoring orders
+* Fix - Earliest possible departure when departure is on the same day as arrival
+* Fix - Reservations added through timeline now do have a price calculated
+* Fix - Invoices use latest settings when enabled
+* Fix - Invoices modern template
+* Dev - Added new actions and filters

 = 6.0-alpha.19 - 2020-02-26 =
 * Enhancement - Setting order to processing or completed only possible if all reservations are approved